spookylukey/django-paypal/docs/updatedb.rst

   ./manage.py migrate

-Upgrading from previous versions
+Upgrading from very old versions
 --------------------------------

-If you using Django < 1.7 and are upgrading from a version that wasn't using South, you will have to use ``--fake`` - see http://south.readthedocs.org/en/latest/commands.html?highlight=fake
+If you using Django < 1.7 and are upgrading from a very old version (before 0.1.1) that wasn't using South, you will have to use ``--fake`` - see http://south.readthedocs.org/en/latest/commands.html?highlight=fake

 It will probably look something like::